'The Misadventures of Catfish and Cut Bait:' A Visit to "Fishing Americana"

 The Infamous Catfish and Cut Bait

 If you've ever fished the Tennessee River between Savannah, Tennessee and Interstate 40, there is no doubt that the names, "Catfish" and "Cut Bait" have echoed off the high rock walls along that stretch of the river, and many times it will be the voice of Tennessee Fish and Wildlife Ranger, Bob Gotchu.
 This voice will usually contain some pretty strong expletives (cuss words).
-The reason for some of the screaming, ranting and raving produced by the ranger is caused from the constant run-ins he has with these two in attempts to catch them fishing illegally.
+The reason for some of the screaming, ranting and raving produced by the ranger is caused by the constant run-ins he has with these two in attempts to catch them fishing illegally.
 It seems that each time he thinks he has them "dead to rights" they are able to finagle out of it.
 This causes Ranger Bob to lose his mind for a few minutes, and let go with those, aforementioned expletives, oh heck, cuss words.

 In addition to driving Bob crazy, they use elaborate disguises; even to the extent of dressing like two little (big) old ladies, and using different boats to throw the Wily ranger off their trail.
 You would think there beards would give them away.